-Latino/a Literature in the U.S. 3 crs.
-3 hrs.
+Latino/a Literature in the U.S.

 In this course, works reflecting the experiences of U.S. Latino/a writers in English are analyzed.
 Students will read, discuss, and write about fiction, nonfiction, poetry and drama by writers such as Julia Alvarez, Rudolfo Anaya, Gloria Anzaldua, Roberto Fernandez, Tato Laviera, Achy Obejas, Abraham Rodriguez Jr., and Piri Thomas.
-Note: Crosslisted with LAT 338

-Asian American Literature ENG 339 3 crs.
+Asian American Literature 3 crs.
 3 hrs.

 Representative works reflective of the collective experiences of Asian American writers are analyzed.
 American writers are analyzed.
 Fiction, poetry, drama and non-fiction written from Chinese, Filipino, Asian Indian, Japanese, Korean and South-East Asian cultural perspectives are discussed of southwest Asia and northeast Africa, are considered in the context of such recurring themes as cultural/national identity, colonialism religion (e.g. Islam, Judaism, Christianity), gender relations and class conflict.
-Prerequisites: ENG 101 and 201, or ENG 121

-Middle Eastern LiteratureENG 3403 crs.
+Middle Eastern Literature 3 crs.
 3 hrs.